Bryan De La Cruz Player Props: Marlins vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.77 team ERA that ranks third among all MLB pitching staffs.
+- The Astros have the third-ranked team ERA across all MLB pitching staffs (3.77).

-- The left-hander's most recent appearance was on Tuesday against the Baltimore Orioles, when he tossed seven innings, surrendering six earned runs while giving up eight hits.
+- In his most recent outing on Wednesday against the Baltimore Orioles, the righty tossed five innings, giving up two earned runs while surrendering four hits.

+- In 22 games this season, the 26-year-old has a 4.36 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.